Begonia 'Devil's Delight F1 Mixed'

 - Soil: moderately fertile, humus-rich, well-drained soil

 - Flowering period: May to the first frosts

 Each plant will provide a profusion of brightly coloured flowers that contrast spectacularly with the glossy bronze foliage.
 Choose this mix if you want to create lots of summer-long colour at the front of partially shaded border, rockery or patio pot.

 Grown in individual plug cells, each plant measures about 5 - 7 cm tall (from the base of the root to the top of the plant).
-They can be grown on or planted straight out into the garden if all risk of frost has passed.
+They can be grown on under glass, or planted straight out into the garden if all risk of frost has passed.

 Please note that as we grow these for especially for you, we need to take full payment when you place your order so as to reserve stock for you.
 See above for despatch dates for this particular plant.
 To ensure that your plants arrive in the best possible condition each pack will be despatched individually.